Regent Oceania: 19 nights from Papeete with Seven Seas Mariner

 Noumea

-Located in the south-west part of the South Pacific Ocean, Noumea is the economic center of New Caledonia and it has the main port of the country.
-With a population of around one hundred thousand inhabitans, the center of the city offers a wide range of not to be missed cultural sites where you can immerse yourself in the history and the culture of the city such as the Civic Museum, the famous Palms Square, many libraries, art galleries and theaters where it is possible to attend unique performances.
+Located in the southwest of the South Pacific Ocean, Noumea is the economic capital and main port of New Caledonia.
+With approximately one hundred thousand inhabitants, the city center offers a variety of cultural places that are worth visiting and immortalizing where it is possible to immerse yourself in the history and culture of the city, such as the Civic Museum, the well-known Piazza delle Palme, the various libraries scattered throughout the city, art galleries and theaters where you can attend unique shows of their kind.

-Noumea has always been a crossroads of different people coming from all over the world.
-In the 19th century, European settlers reached these coasts searching for fortune and thanks to the high quality of life there they decided to settle in the city.
-The influence and the presence of these people is still visible today while you are strolling along the streets and admiring buildings and monuments such as the Maison Célières, the Hagen Castle and the City Museum.
+Noumea has always been a crossroads of different peoples from all over the world.
+In the course of the 19th century, European settlers reached these shores in search of wealth and fortune and slowly settled in the area thanks to the possibility of living a more comfortable life.
+The influence and presence of these peoples is still visible today simply by walking through the different streets of the city and admiring the various colonial-era buildings and monuments such as the Maison Célières, the Château Hagen and the city museum.

-On the other hand, if you are a nightlife lover, the city offers a vibrant nightlife.
-In the city there are many lively bars and clubs, as well as two casinos, discos and nightclubs where you can show off your best dance moves!
+If, on the other hand, you are looking for tranquility and relaxation, taking a walk along the Answata Bay promenade will make you feel so light and relaxed that you will feel like you are walking on clouds and flying.
+If you are a lover of nightlife, the city offers a lively nightlife thanks to the presence of many lively bars and clubs, as well as two casinos, discos and nightclubs where you can have fun and show off your best dance moves!

 Auckland